AlloyinIllinoisan/DIC-SEM/README.md

 Path to Fiji: This shouldn't be changed if using Marshawn.

 Your Email: If you would like emails to alert you when a step has completed, put your email in here and activate it in the specific files you wish by uncommenting the three lines above the "toc" function.
-If you don't want emails, then either have Marshawn email itself or put cmbean2@illinois.edu.
+If you don't want emails, then either have Marshawn email itself.

 GPU Workstation Email: Don't change if using Marshawn.